 4. What is considered appropriate to talk about with a person whom you have just met?

-5. The service in Argentina is not good as in your country , generally speaking, I called it "different " When you go to a restaurant, you should never go because you are hungry.
+Generally speaking, I call it “different”.
+When you go to a restaurant, you should never go because you are hungry.